Elytridfly/notes/5G AIoT.md

 ![[Pasted image 20250430102339.png]]

 - 5G network slicing is the use of network virtualisation to divide single network connections into multiple distinct virtual connections that provide different amounts of resources to different types of traffic
+- Using Software-defined networking (SDN) and network functions virtualisation (NFV) network slicing enable operators to divide/partition a single physical network infrastructure into several virtual networks each with distinct features and performance requirements
+- it makes it easier to allocate resources effectively, guaranteeing best possible support for all applications such as mMTC, eMBB, URLLC
 - Providers have to move into a system that's more flexible and adaptable -- make the network more software centric
 - to create a single highly flexible, virtualized, software-defined network instead of building multi purpose-built networks